We now have data that suggests Sidebar menus—sometimes called Hamburger Menus/Basements—might be causing more harm than good.

 Hope this is useful and clear, if you have any comments feel free to ping me on Twitter over at @lmjabreu

 [Update] The feedback on this article has been amazing!
-Over 24k readers and more importantly good conversations on Twitter.
+Millions of readers and more importantly good conversations on Twitter.
 I’ve collated a selection of those tweets using Storify.
 It seems there’s more to say about Android and especially about coming up with a set of navigation patterns for the Web—as the purpose of this icon varies immensely.

 Other articles and tweets on this topic: